 - Student Affairs Committee will discuss during their first meeting in November (by Nov.
 15)

-- Vice President of Mission & Student Affairs will notify you by the end of the Fall semester of your recognition status
+- Vice president of Mission and Student Affairs will notify you by the end of the Fall semester of your recognition status

-- All items listd in section A must be submitted to LSE by March 1.
+- All items listed in section A must be submitted to LSE by March 1.

-- Vice President of Mission & Student Affairs will notify you by the end of the Spring semester of your recognition status
+- Vice president of mission and student affairs will notify you by the end of the spring semester of your recognition status

 Organizations are only required to go through the recognition process once, but are required to renew their recognition each fall.
 All organizations are also required to submit a Green Knight Annual Report in March.
 Additional requirements include:

 - Executive board members (president, vice president, secretary and treasurer – or like positions) must maintain a 2.25 GPA requirement.
-Executive Officer GPA checks will take place every fall following the completion of the Executive Report.
+Executive officer GPA checks will take place every fall following the completion of the executive report.
 Executive board members who do not meet the 2.25 requirement will receive a letter from LSE asking them to step down from their position.
-A copy will be sent to the organization president and adviser.
+A copy will be sent to the organization president and advisor.

 - Social/service organizations are required to participate in two service project requirements and two educational programs per semester.

 The organization recognition process is approved by the Student Affairs Committee.
-The Department of Leadership Development, Student Engagement & First Year Experience is responsible for maintaining the recognition structure for the college.
+Leadership Development, Student Engagement and First Year Experience is responsible for maintaining the recognition structure for the college.
 For clarification on any of the points listed herein, contact LSE.